 Alexander Howard Gilmer, 25, was born October 9, 1984, in Denver, Colorado.
 Alex was a very hard worker and accomplished many feats in his short life, including obtaining a college degree, serving in the Marine Corps, and obtaining licenses as a private and commercial pilot, plus being a flight instructor.

 Alex obtained his Bachelor of Science degree in Aerospace Technology in 2008 from Utah Valley University.
 Alex was a member of AOPA and NRA, was a professionally licensed skydiver and paraglider pilot, and was a professionally certified tandem parachute instructor.

-Licensed as a private pilot in May 2004, Alex obtained his commercial and instrument multi-engine ratings in 2005, and was rated as a certified flight instructor for single- and multi-engines in 2007.
+Licensed as a private pilot in May 2004, Alex obtained his commercial and instrument multi-engine ratings in 2005 and was rated as a certified flight instructor for single- and multi-engine in 2007.
 He had logged over 1,100 hours of flight time.
 Alex was known as an exceptionally capable pilot, instructor, and mentor to younger pilots.
 He was renowned for his attention to detail and safety awareness.

 Alex was sadly killed in a mid-air collision just north of Boulder, Colorado on February 6, 2010.
 Alex was piloting a westbound Pawnee with a glider in tow, when a southbound Cirrus crashed into the right side of the Pawnee and ended his life.

 “If I Fall, I will Go to God” – Alex Gilmer

 Following his passing, his parents, Todd & Mary Gilmer, decided to start an annual Flight School Scholarship in his name.